-While ethics documents are extremely helpful, they are ultimately inadequate to cover every circumstance.
-In the end, students and professionals have to wrestle with questions of moral professional behavior as they arise.
-Each art therapist must decide how the statements in the ethics document applies to the particular problem he or she is facing.
-This can be difficult, sometimes confusing, and sometimes-frightening work.
+The ethics documents from the American Art Therapy Association and the Art Therapy Credentials Board are extremely helpful resources for practitioners grappling with ethical dilemmas, but they are ultimately inadequate to address every circumstance.
+In the end, practitioners, students, supervisors, and educators have to struggle with questions of moral professional behavior as they arise.
+Each art therapist must decide how the principles in the ethics documents apply to the particular problem he or she is facing.
+This can be difficult, sometimes confusing, and sometimes frightening work.
 I hope this book will be of help along this challenging path.

-Throughout the text, I give examples of ethical dilemmas with the hope that these examples will provide opportunities for discussion and debate in the classroom or supervisory group, or provide thought for individual reflection.
+Throughout the text there are examples of ethical dilemmas that will provide opportunities for discussion and debate in the classroom or supervisory group, or stimulate thought for individual reflection.
 I envision course instructors and supervision group leaders drawing upon the depths of their own professional experiences to model how the struggle with professional morality continues throughout one's career.
-Within the chapters, there are dilemma-laden vignettes intended to stimulate this reflection and discussion.
+Within the chapters, there are dilemma-laden vignettes intended to stimulate reflection and discussion.
 Most chapters include a series of questions pertaining to practical applications aimed at helping readers review the material and begin to formulate or clarify their own positions on key issues.
-Also included are lists of suggested artistic tasks intended to help the reader engage with the topics in a meta-cognitive, kinetic, visual, and sensory way.
+Also included are suggested artistic tasks intended to help the reader engage with the topics in meta-cognitive, kinetic, visual, and sensory ways.

 The illustrations in this text are examples of artistic responses to the suggested tasks created by former graduate students at Marywood University.
 People learn in many different styles (Gardner, 1983, 1994) and making art about these topics is one way of deepening knowledge (Allen, 1995).
-Experience in teaching from this text in its developmental stages leads me to recommend educators and supervision group leaders use the suggested art tasks as a way to begin class/group sessions.
-Approaching the difficult and anxiety provoking topics inherent in the study of professional ethics in art therapy through creative engagement serves to enrich intellectual discussions of the subjects.
+Experience in teaching from this text in its developmental stages leads me to recommend educators and supervision group leaders use the suggested art tasks as a way to clarify and make sense of class/group discussions.
+Addressing the difficult and anxiety provoking topics that are inherent in the study of professional ethics in art therapy from the perspective of our artistic sensibilities serves to enrich and deepen intellectual discussions of the subjects.
 In order for the artistic tasks to be meaningful, they must be engaged in with seriousness and respect.
-Each task holds metaphoric implications for art therapists.
+Each task holds multiple metaphoric implications for art therapists.
 However, not every task will be useful to all art therapists at any given time.
 Art therapy instructors and supervisors are encouraged to use and adapt the artistic tasks as they see fit and to create their own directives.

 When students and supervisees are sharing or displaying artworks created in response to the suggested tasks, instructors and supervisors are advised to avoid making interpretations or suggestions about the individual's problems or potentials as an art therapist.
-As Malchiodi and Riley (1996) note, "Being able to witness the work with a sense of objectivity may be the most helpful, thus respecting the very tender place that many novice supervisees [and seasoned practitioners] are in with regard to their work with clients and their own developing identities" (p.
+As Malchiodi and Riley (1996) noted, "Being able to witness the work with a sense of objectivity may be the most helpful, thus respecting the very tender place that many novice supervisees [and seasoned practitioners] are in with regard to their work with clients and their own developing identities" (p.
 101).
 It is more beneficial, in my experience, to just encourage the artist to tell the story of the artwork.